WestMecCoding/WBLA-12PM-CRAMN/ryanA-readme.md

 ```js

 ```
 > code ex 2:This is for the dots under the slider to select what slide you want.
+I gave the divs the dot classs so I could put onclick on the dots so people can swap between the slides when you press the
 ```html
 <div id="dot-container">
                         <span class="dot" onclick="currentSlide(1)"></span>